NiallBunting/niallbunting.github.io/_posts/2019-12-09-ebcdic-character-format-guide.markdown

       * An Example Copybook
       ********************************************

        01  RECORD.
          10  ID                   PIC X BINARY.
          10  INTEGER              PIC 9.
          10  DECIMAL              PIC 99V99.
          10  FOURCHAR             PIC X(4).
          10  PACKEDNUMBER         PIC S999.
          10  COMPLEXNUMBER        PIC S9V9.
          10  FILLER               PIC X(50).
 ```

-The spaces are important as that is a different section that is reserved for things such as comments.

-Next thing are the numbers these define the hierarchy of the copybook.
-In this example you have the top-level record and then all the fields contained with in it.
-Other uses could be and Address field that splits the Line 1, Line 2, and Country.
-Into sub sections.
-The numbers themselves don't actually matter, just needs to be larger than the parent.

-The next line is the name of the field.
+The layout of a copybook follows the file layout of Cobol.
+This means that columns have specific uses and this also needs to be followed in the Copybook.

+Columns 1-6 are left empty and are where the line numbers were stored on cards.
+This area is called the Sequence number area and is ignored by the compiler.

+Next we have the indicator area which is a single column (7).
+This column is mainly used to indicate if that line is a comment.
+As seen above.
+However it also has a few other characters such as `/`, `-`, and `D`.
+They have the following effects: a comment that w will be printed, the line continues from the previous one, and enables that line in debugging mode.

+Area A (8-11) contains the level numbers such as 01 and 10 in our example.
+After 01 it does not matter the exact numbers used for ordering.
+However, the level numbers do need to be larger than any sections below.

+Columns 12-72 are called Area B and that contains any other code not allowed in Area A. This contains the name of the field in the above example that continues to around column 25.
+Next is the definition of the datatype.
+Described in the next section.

+73+ is the program name area.
+Historically the max was 80 due to punch cards.
+It is used to identify the sequence of the card.

+Lines must end with a full stop, this is a gotcha, so be careful to add it.

 ### PIC